JWST ETC MSA Aperture Photometry Strategy

 bold italics are buttons in GUI

 This is an imaging mode that allows aperture photometry through the ALLOPEN MSA configuration after the science observations are executed and uses the target acquisition filter set.
 It is designed to allow the target to be offset within the source shutter, then perform aperture photometry to include signal from all open shutters and to exclude the signal blocked by the MSA bars.
 A detector readout pattern is selected from among those available for the target acquisition mode.
 An exposure time is specified through the number of Groups per integration, which allows for only a single-ramp observation.

 - Centered on source: From the drop-down menu in the Scene tab, select a source within the scene to use for the calculation.
 "Centered" refers to the center of an MSA shutter.

-- Source offset from shutter center – The extraction region may be specified by providing the X- and Y-offset from the shutter center.
+- Source offset from shutter center: The extraction region may be specified by providing the X- and Y-offset from the shutter center.
 This moves the selected source off the shutter center.
 Throughput is dependent on the exact location in the shutter and will affect the signal.
 The number of shutters that an X- or Y-offset corresponds to is reported below each input box.
 A value of 0.50 shutter widths or heights places the source on the edge of the shutter.
 Equivalently, a value of 1.00 equates to a full shutter width or height; the source is now in the center of an adjacent shutter.

 - Aperture radius: The aperture used for imaging aperture photometry is circular, and this parameter specifies the radius in arcsec of the circular aperture used for extraction.

 - Perform Background Subtraction Using:There is an option to perform background subtraction using the background estimated from a background region specified by the user, or using a noiseless sky background.